telerik/ajax-docs/controls/toolbar/data-binding/overview.md

 * **DataBind** method - Call this method after you have set the aforementioned properties when binding at runtime.
 This method is mandatory for binding at runtime.

->note Note, that unlike RadMenu or RadPanelbar, RadToolBar does not have **DataFieldId** and **DataFieldParentId** properties to establish items' hierarchy such as in a DropDown button.
+>tip Note, that unlike RadMenu or RadPanelbar, RadToolBar does not have **DataFieldId** and **DataFieldParentId** properties to establish items' hierarchy such as in a DropDown button.
 >

->note If you need to map additional fields from the Data Source to properties of the toolbar button, you can use the **ButtonDataBound** event.
+>tip If you need to map additional fields from the Data Source to properties of the toolbar button, you can use the **ButtonDataBound** event.
 See [Binding To ASP DataSource Components]({%slug toolbar/data-binding/binding-to-asp-datasource-components%}) for an example.
 >